MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/FinanceAdvanced/set-up-invoice-rounding.md

 -   Activate the function.

 > [!NOTE]
->  In addition to the invoice rounding features, amounts on invoices can be rounded by the unit\-amount rounding feature and the amount rounding feature.
+>  In addition to the invoice rounding features, amounts on invoices can be rounded by the unit-amount rounding feature and the amount rounding feature.
 For more information, see [Set Up Currencies](../Finance/set-up-currencies.md).

  The following table describes a sequence of tasks, with links to the topics that describe them.
 These tasks are listed in the order in which they are generally performed.